Black women are leading the fight against polluters in Louisiana — and they’re winning

 Bloomberg Philanthropies has pledged $85 million for such efforts through its Beyond Petrochemicals campaign, including support for Louisiana-based environmental justice nonprofits Louisiana Bucket Brigade, Hip Hop Caucus and Rise St. James.

-The campaign is funded by billionaire and former Democratic New York City Mayor Michael Bloomberg, who also served as UN Special Envoy on Climate Ambition and Solutions.
+The campaign is funded by billionaire and former Democratic New York City Mayor Michael Bloomberg, who also serves as UN Special Envoy on Climate Ambition and Solutions.
 The campaign says it has halted eight industrial projects nationwide, including three in Louisiana, averting more than 37 million tons of carbon emissions.

 Philanthropic organizations also are giving community groups the legal muscle to fight industrial expansion in court.
-Legal environmental advocacy groups including EarthJustice, the Sierra Club and the Deep South Center for Environmental Justice have been crucial components in advocates’ battles against further development of the oil and gas industry in Louisiana.
+Legal environmental advocacy groups including Earthjustice, the Sierra Club and the Deep South Center for Environmental Justice have been crucial components in advocates’ battles against further development of the oil and gas industry in Louisiana.

 And Louisiana Gov. Jeff Landry has noticed.